nasa/ziggy/doc/user-manual/more-parameter-sets.md

 - `LIBRARY_ONLY`: the parameter set exists in the database but not in the XML file.
 Obviously, if you "import" this parameter set, nothing will happen because there's nothing to import.

 The `Include` column lets you select exactly which parameter sets you're going to import.
 This means that if you have an XML file that has a bunch of changed parameter sets, you can pick and choose which ones will be imported and which will be left as-is in the database.

-### New Parameter Set

-This allows a user to create a new parameter set via the console, without an XML file.
-Or at least it's supposed to.
-It doesn't work correctly at the moment.
-We'll let you know when it's fixed.

 ### Modifying an Existing Parameter Set